 Every time someone reaches out, a new question pops up.
 Here are the most common ones.

-Who can apply for the Beckham Law in Spain?You can apply if you’re moving to Spain for work and haven’t been a tax resident in the last 5 years.
+Who can apply for the Beckham Law in Spain?You can apply if you’re moving to Spain for work and haven’t been a tax resident in the last 5 years, a period the Spanish Tax Agency sets as the five tax periods before the move.
 You’ll also need a valid reason like a job contract, starting an innovative business, or working in a startup.

 Do I need a job offer to qualify?Yes, having an employment contract with a Spanish company is key.
 Some exceptions apply, like being a director or a qualified professional in a tech or research field.

-What if I’m coming with my family?Your spouse and children under 25 (or older if disabled) can apply too—if they move with you and don’t earn more than 50% of your income.
+What if I’m coming with my family?Your spouse and children under 25 (or older if disabled) can apply too—if they move with you and the total of their taxable bases stays below your own taxable base.

 Is there a deadline to apply?Yes.
-You must submit Form 149 within 6 months of registering with Spanish Social Security.
+You must submit Form 149 within 6 months of registering with Spanish Social Security, the deadline set by the Official State Gazette.
 Miss it, and you lose the benefit.

-Can self-employed workers apply?In general, no—unless you’re launching an innovative project validated by ENISA or working as a highly qualified professional in a startup.
+Can self-employed workers apply?In general, no—unless you’re launching an innovative project validated by ENISA or working as a highly qualified professional in a startup, the routes recognised by the Spanish Tax Agency.

 If you meet the requirements we’ve covered, the Beckham Law could help you save thousands in taxes during your first years in Spain.
 Whether you’re an executive, digital nomad, or highly qualified professional, this special tax regime was designed to make your landing softer—and your take-home pay higher.